brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

 ## The Journey Home

 The return crossing of the Drake Passage was much smoother.
 I didn't take any seasickness tablets and felt fine, spending most of the time chatting with Tommy, watching lectures, and learning far more geology than I ever expected.
-We had talks on life at research stations, wildlife, and a final Q&A with the expedition team.
+We had lectures about life at research stations, more wildlife, and a final Q&A with the expedition team.
 As we entered the Beagle Channel and saw land again, it felt like the trip was coming to an end all too quickly.

 With Ushuaia in sight, we held the Seven Continents Club award ceremony.
 Of the 100 marathoners, 81 had finished the race, and just 16 of us received our medals for having now run on all seven continents.
 Something less than 1,000 people have ever done.
 It felt special.
 A journey that had taken years and brought so many nice memories, finally closed.